kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 available on the existing node(s) of the node group.
-However, to support scaling of empty node groups needs to be worked on, implementing specific mechanisms (e.g. annotations) for each infrastructure provider to inform the autoscaler about the QoS-class resources of node groups.
+However, to support scaling of empty node groups needs to be worked on, implementing specific mechanisms (e.g. annotations) for each infrastructure provider to inform the autoscaler about the QoS-class resources available on node groups.

 #### API objects for resources and classes